Donor Retention: Structure Your Fundraising Operation for Success

 You’ll be happy to know that building a donor retention strategy doesn’t require much investment, even relative to most nonprofits’ notoriously strict budgets.
 Here are three key elements to implement for building strong donor retention.

 1. Rely Heavily on Proven Data

 Why is it important to have good data?
 Data helps you identify where to focus your efforts for the largest impact.
-Using data will also allow you to track your retention and attrition rates, ensuring your donor retention strategy is as effective as you are hoping it will be.
+Using data will also allow you to track your retention and attrition rates, ensuring your strategy is as effective as you are hoping it will be.